lag47/plclub-web/posts/coq_rewriting.markdown

 That is essentially just the transitivity property of equality extended to 4 elements.
 Note how we prove this using two rewrites instead of two applications of the transitivity property.
 This instance of rewriting happens when the context is simply the relation we are rewriting with.
 This simplifies the whole rewriting process.

 Now let's look at a slightly more complicated example.
-The following proposition is trivially simple if we are given the ability to rewrite.
+The following proposition is trivially simple with rewriting.

 ```coq
 Goal forall (a b c x y z : Z), a = x -> b = y -> c = z ->